collective/collective.megaphone/README.txt

 After running buildout and starting your Zope instance, install collective.megaphone via the Add/Remove Products configlet in Plone Site Setup.

-Now you should be able to add an 'Action Letter' via the add item menu.
+Now you should be able to add a 'Megaphone Action' via the add item menu.
+The wizard will walk you through the rest of the steps.

 Make sure that you configure your Plone site's e-mail settings before trying to send a letter.